ImagicTheCat/Luaoop/README.md

 * `s_...`: call the super method `...`
 * `s_Base_...`: call the super method `...` for a specific base class
 * `get(member)`: get the member function of the given name (cdata throw an error when a nil member is accessed)
+* `data`: return the datatable associated to this instance (per type, a cast from this instance will give a different datatable)

 ### Usage